-The music program aims to be inclusive to all students at Horseheads High School.
-Most of our electives do not require any musical experience to be involved, and our ensembles, like band, choir, and orchestra are open to beginners in some cases.
+The music program is inclusive to all students at Horseheads High School and does not require any musical experience to be involved.
+Our ensembles like band, choir, and orchestra are even open to beginners.

-Many extra-curricular opportunities are available such as NYSSMA, Blue Raider Marching Ensemble, Greenroom Players drama productions, percussion ensembles, winterguard, jazz band, a cappella groups, pop ensemble, music trips, and much more.
+Many extra-curricular opportunities are available like NYSSMA, Blue Raider Marching Ensemble, Green Room Players drama productions, percussion ensembles, Winter Guard, a cappella groups, music trips, and much more.

-Concerts and performances are part of our program, but more importantly, our goal is for students to feel comfortable making music with their friends and family beyond graduation.
-Guided by the artistic processes that our NYS Learning Standards for the Arts stress, (creating, performing, responding, and connecting,) we will work to develop skills needed for a comprehensive music education.
+Traditional concerts and performances are part of our program, but more importantly, our goal is for students to feel comfortable making music with their friends and family beyond graduation.
+Using the artistic processes that our NYS Learning Standards for the Arts stress, such as creating, performing, responding, and connecting, comprehensive musicianship can be developed and will help keep music in our lives.